-Join Derrick Story for an in-depth discussion in this video Migrating from iPhoto or Aperture to Photos, part of Up and Running with Photos for OS X.
+Join Derrick Story for an in-depth discussion in this video Migrating from iPhoto or Aperture to Photos, part of Learning Photos for OS X.

 - Does this look familiar to you?
 We're in iPhoto here.
 And this movie is for folks who are considering moving from iPhoto or Aperture to Photos for OS X, you can do that.
 And if you do that I want you to know that your iPhoto library and your Aperture library and the apps iPhoto, Aperture, and Photos for OS X will still remain on your hard drive.
 They don't go away.
 So you can migrate over to Photos for OS X and still have your stuff.

 Now once you migrate you must know that any changes you make to that library that you've migrated, let's say from iPhoto to Photos for OS X, those changes aren't communicated back.
 So you make changes in Photos for OS X, they stay there.
 You make changes in iPhoto, they stay there.
 So there's no cross-talking here.
 But you can migrate.
 And I'm actually gonna walk you through that process in just a minute.
 Things like star ratings that we up here, those go over to Photos for OS X, but not as star ratings, they go over as keywords.

 So star ratings, color labels, flags, they're retained, but they're translated to keywords in Photos for OS X because at this point right now Photos for OS X doesn't have star ratings.
 So they make it a keyword, you create a smart album based on that keyword, and then you can gather those images back together.
 Projects are turned into Albums, and they're found in a folder labeled iPhoto Events.
 I'll show you kind of how that works.